 - Jack Armstrong, the All-American Boy.

-- Ninten from MOTHER and Ness from EarthBound, both of whom are bat-wielding Everyman boys from a small town.
+- Ninten from Earthbound Beginnings and Ness from EarthBound, both of whom are bat-wielding, cap-wearing Everyman boys from a small town.

 - Mike Jones, teenaged ace pitcher from Startropics.
 His All-American-ness—contrasted with and found strange by the natives of the islands he's visiting—is a large part of the game's humor and tone.

 - Team Fortress 2's Scout seems to be a somewhat Darker and Edgier, "grown-up" parody of this trope.
+Even in his mid-twenties, he clearly hasn't matured at all.
 He's a rough-and-tumble, mischievous baseball fan from Boston in the 60's with a habit of calling others "chuckleheads" and the like, and carries around a baseball bat... which he uses to bash others' head in.
 Hot dog!